robinhad/qirimtatar-tts/README.md

 Source code: https://github.com/robinhad/qirimtatar-tts
 Online demo: https://huggingface.co/spaces/robinhad/qirimtatar-tts
 You're welcome to join UA Speech Recognition and Synthesis community: Telegram https://t.me/speech_recognition_uk
+Note: demo input is saved to improve Text-to-Speech engine and demo experience.
+By using this demo you give your consent to this.

 ## Examples
 Test sentence: